Investors Watch-list: Conn’s (CONN)

+Volatility remained at 2.79% over last week and shows 4.78% volatility in last month.
+Market risk that established with market trade and it is measured by beta factor.
+Beta indicator lies at 1.86.
+Risk is measured on the beta factor, if beta is higher than 1 then risk is higher and if beta is lower than 1, then risk will be low.
+VOLATILITY is also measured by ATR an exponential moving average (14-days) of the True Ranges.
+ATR value stands at 0.76.

-Conn’s (CONN) observed an average volume with 786.99K shares and exchanged 550006 shares on hands in most recent trading session.
-The stock acknowledged active focus on Tuesday trading session.
-CONN disclosed a change of -0.40% and its listed share value at $12.49 in the recent trade transaction.
+Conn’s (CONN) exchanged 1172457 shares on hands in most recent trading session and observed an average volume with 817.94K shares.
+The stock acknowledged active focus on shares in the Monday trading session.
+CONN disclosed a change of 0.24% and its listed share value at $12.34 in the last trade transaction.
 This company belong to USA Country and part of Services sector.
 It has a market capitalization of $.
 Using market capitalization to display company size because this is basic factor of different characteristics to develop the investors’ interests including risk.

+A Simple moving average is one of the most flexible as well as most-commonly used technical analysis indicators.
+It is highly popular among traders, mostly because of its simplicity.
+It works best in a trending environment.
+Simple Moving Average calculated as an average of the last N-periods (20-Day, 50-Day, 200-Day).The share price is a downside from its 20 days moving average with -19.56% and trading from 50 days moving average with -39.10%.
+The stock price is performing along negative drift from its 200 days moving average with -42.68%.Any type of moving average can be used to generate buy or sell signals and this process is very simple.
+The charting software plots the moving average as a line directly into the price chart.

+Currently Relative Strength Index (RSI-14) reading of stock is 16.27.
+RSI reading varies between 0 and 100.
+Speed and change of stock price movement is measured by the RSI momentum oscillator.
+J. Welles Wilder developed Relative Strength Index (RSI) that is used most commonly as momentum indicator.
+Commonly when RSI goes below 30 then stock is overload and stock is overbought when it goes above 70.
+30 to 70 are considered a normal reading of a stock.
+General trend, finding deviations and failure swings can be detected by using RSI.

 PERFORMANCE REVIEW: